tcassanelli/pyoof/docs/index.rst

 .. warning::
     The geometrical aspects of the telescope, such as blockage distribution and OPD function, are **fundamental** for a good fit in the nonlinear squares minimization.
 If they are not properly estimated there will be a great difference in the final aperture phase distribution.

-After creating the basic structure, the core function, `~pyoof.fit_beam` can be executed,
+After creating the basic structure, the core function, `~pyoof.fit_zpoly` can be executed,

 .. code-block:: python

-    pyoof.fit_beam(
+    pyoof.fit_zpoly(
         data_info=data_info,                   # information
         data_obs=[beam_data, u_data, v_data],  # observed beam
         order_max=5,                           # it will fit from 1 to order_max